 Recruit new staff

-Finally, anyone who’s serious about furthering their career will have a LinkedIn profile, making it a great place to find talented people who might want to work for you.
+Anyone who’s serious about furthering their career will have a LinkedIn profile, making it a great place to find talented people who might want to work for you.
 You can post a job advert on LinkedIn, or use it to headhunt potential candidates by approaching them directly.
-Click here to find out more about posting jobs on LinkedIn.

-We hope we’ve convinced you that LinkedIn has many benefits for your business, as well as for your own career.
-Don’t forget to check out our other social media blog posts to get loads more great tips on how to make the most of social network platforms to grow your business.
+LinkedIn has a great resources platform for small businesses and you can find out more about maximising your reach by reading this guide to LinkedIn advertising.
+Don’t forget to check out these other social media blog posts to get loads more great tips on how to make the most of social network platforms to grow your business.